ShawnStringfield/salome/README.md

 - Using NGrok for local tunneling.
 - https://nextui.org/
-- Design Library: nextui.org

 ## Goal of the app

 - Journal
+- Sync books from Kindle via Notion
 - Calendar
-- Resume
 - Dashboard
 - Life Tracker